The only way I can think to sum it up is with a quote from one of my favorite shows, The Office.

 In the last year, we’ve seen advancements in technology that help connect us better with our users, new styles that are pushing the boundaries, and a stronger focus on documentation and accessibility guidelines to make the web a more consistent and accessible environment for everybody.

 With so many developments, it’s important to slow down and take a look at what trends will stick around and what new things we can expect to see in 2019.
+(If you're thinking about a website redesign this year, you've got a lot to consider.)

 Here are some of the more notable things we can expect to see in web design in 2019.